Last updated: May 26, 2026

 | Probiotics / prebiotics | Emerging | Horses recovering from colic, antibiotic treatment, or dietary change | Healthy horses with stable diet and routine |

-| Biotin (hoof) | Moderate | Horses with documented poor hoof quality | Horses with good hooves — won’t improve what isn’t broken |
+| Biotin (hoof) | Moderate | Horses with documented poor hoof quality | Horses with good hooves — will not improve what is not broken |

 What Do Horses Eat Daily?
-(Real Examples by Workload)
+Real Examples by Workload

 The easiest way to understand equine feeding is to see what a full day actually looks like.
 Here are three real daily feeding examples for a 1,100-pound horse at different workload levels — the same horse, three very different jobs: